My Son John: Reception

 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.

 Legacy

 Patricia Bosworth, writing about a festival of blacklist-era films in 1992, characterized My Son John as "hysterical" and "the anti-Communist movie to end all anti-Communist movies."
+Nora Sayre called it "by far the most feverish of the anti-Communist films".
+She was troubled by what she perceived as the film's anti-intellectual message:

+Before the mother convicts her son, the movie has spelled out the twin perils that he personifies: education and the intellect.
+Hayes remarks that he's always been studious—"he has more degrees than a thermometer"—and that he's closer to his "highbrow professor" than to his "low-brow" parents.
+The father keeps sarcastically repeating that he himself is "not bright"—thereby establishing his moral superiority to his corrupt son.
+Finally, it's stressed that the son's years in college perverted his mind and sucked him into the Party.

 Some have surmised that McCarey had lost his hallmark deep sympathy for his characters by the 1950s.
 Stuart Klawans wrote in The New York Times in 2002 that "gentleness itself had become a sin."
 In his view, McCarey's "exquisitely sensitive" handling of the mother-son relationship in the first part of the film was undercut by Myles Connolly, a screenwriter known for writing many a "bullying speech" for Frank Capra.
 Klawans hears Connolly's tone in the film's finale, a commencement address warning the young against liberalism.

 J. Hoberman noted the film's dual personality, writing that it "aspires to the warmth of a domestic comedy while remaining tendentious to the core, relentlessly unfunny and starkly melodramatic."